osg-htc/operations/docs/SLA/event.md

-# RabbitMQ message bus Service Level Agreement
+# RabbitMQ Message Bus Service Level Agreement

 ## About This Document
 This document details a service level agreement which outlines production expectations for event1.grid.iu.edu and defines general support infrastructure for the service.